 In fact, the latest Finnish government action plan on China describes various risks involved in economic cooperation with Beijing, leading to "harmful strategic dependencies."
-The document also makes explicit that "Finland does not commit itself politically to China's Belt and Road Initiative."30 Strategic dependencies with China were also the focus of a recent research report ordered by the government.31 https://www.forbes.com/sites/mattperez/2019/10/23/tencent-buysmajority-stake-in-clash-of-clans-developer-supercell/?sh=1fb9e4ba1c39 30 "Governmental Action Plan on China", Ministry for Foreign Affairs of Finland, https://um.fi/documents/35732/0/Finland%27s+Governmental+Action+Plan +on+China+2021.pdf/36948194-7f39-fbf1-328e-666f8fc0f192?t=1623934391697.
+The document also makes explicit that "Finland does not commit itself politically to China's Belt and Road Initiative."
+Strategic dependencies with China were also the focus of a recent research report ordered by the government.

 The traditionally non-aligned political landscape of Finland, nonetheless, has attracted Chinese economic actors.
 Notable recent Sino-Finnish projects include the Digital Finance and Security Innovation Lab (FinSec), opened in Helsinki in 2020.
-The center was initiated by Huawei in cooperation with prominent Finnish partners, such as the Aalto and Helsinki
+The center was initiated by Huawei in cooperation with prominent Finnish partners, such as the Aalto and Helsinki universities.
+The lab's aim is to develop digital banking, finance and payment services.
+In addition to the new FinSec, Huawei already operates the Helsinki System Security Lab (HSSL).
+Despite the generally poor reputation of Huawei in the West, these initiatives have not raised much negative attention in Finnish public discourse.